It's probably

 The top layer is essentially loose.
 If you put on a jacket, it will naturally form the billowy "V" shape around your neck.
 Without a jacket, the end hangs dashingly free.

-If you wear one while flying, though, make sure the ends are secure.
+If you wear any scarf while flying, though, make sure the ends are secure.

 Finally, be advised: Hollywood Knot is a fearsome weapon, especially coupled with a dazzling smile.
 Use it responsibly.